rafalp/Misago/dev-docs/plugins/hooks/copy-group-permissions-hook.md

 # `copy_group_permissions_hook`

-This hook wraps the standard function that Misago uses to copy groups permissions.
+This hook wraps the standard function that Misago uses to copy group permissions.

 ## Location